Is your trained dog acting out? They could in their teenage phase

 Noticing that your puppy is more active, energetic, playful and getting into mischief or chewing things up might make you wonder if they’re going through a transitional phase.
 It’s fair to think that, similar to humans, as dogs grow from puppyhood to their adult years, they might experience a teenage period in between.

-According to Dr. Emily Singler, Fetch by The Dodo’s on-staff veterinarian, those behaviors are actually normal for adolescent (or teenage) dogs.
+According to Dr. Emily Singler, Fetch’s on-staff veterinarian, those behaviors are actually normal for adolescent (or teenage) dogs.
 During this time, pups are often less obedient, forget their training or become anxious, she adds.

 “Adolescence starts around puberty, or sexual maturity, which is often about 6 months of age,” Dr. Singler shares.
 “The phase will be shorter for smaller breed dogs, perhaps until 15 to 18 months of age, but it can go until 2 years of age for larger breed dogs.”